serenity-is/docs/tutorials/movies/the_cast_and_characters_they_played.md

 }
 ```

-ValidateEntity is a method from our GridEditorBase class in Serenity.Extensions.
+ValidateEntity is a method from our GridEditorBase class in @serenity-is/extensions.
 This method is called when Save button is clicked to validate the entity, just before it is going to be added to the grid.
 But we are overriding it here for another purpose (to set PersonFullname field value) rather than validation.

 As we saw before, our entity has PersonId and Character fields filled in.
 We can use the value of PersonId field to determine the person fullname.